tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 the server on the same endpoint.

-Finally, in addition to these weaknesses, sharing a PSK across nodes may negatively affects deployments.
+Finally, in addition to these weaknesses, sharing a PSK across nodes may negatively affect deployments.
 For example, revocation of individual group members is not possible without changing the authentication key for all members.

+## PSK Entropy

 Entropy properties of external PSKs may also affect TLS security properties.
 In particular, if a high entropy PSK is used, then PSK-only key establishment modes